Ave-Wat/WordCloud/README.md

 RUNNING INSTRUCTIONS:

-Start by running the WordCounter file.
 First complile all: "javac \*.java".
 There are two ways to then run the project.

 The first: "java WordCounter textFileName".
 This will output a list of words in the textfile (excluding stop words) and the number of times each word repeated.